 In National Stress Awareness Week, Investors in People released the news that one in three workers have considered leaving their jobs due to work-related stress.
 The same research showed around a third of employers not doing enough to support wellbeing at work.

-But employers and HRs can’t help if they don’t know there is even an issue, so the first step to recognising an organisation’s problems is to have a real-time view of absence and leave trends within the workforce.
-Taken one stage further, many forward-thinking businesses are now recognising how absence management data integrated 24/7 virtual GP solutions can revolutionise the fight against employee stress.
-The key to all this, is to arm welfare teams with simple, easy to use tools – that allow them to proactively help employees at their times of need.
+But employers and HRs can’t help if they don’t know there is even an issue, so the first step to recognizing an organization’s problems is to have a real-time view of absence and leave trends within the workforce.
+Taken one stage further, many forward-thinking businesses are now recognizing how absence management data integrated 24/7 virtual GP solutions can revolutionize the fight against employee stress.
+The key to all this is to arm welfare teams with simple, easy-to-use tools – that allow them to proactively help employees at their times of need.
 This can significantly help the fight against employee stress.

-Nowadays, we can easily see patterns that used to be hard to pick out and acting on them can really improve people’s resilience to stress.
-But it’s up to us as employers to ensure we extract the absence data to know when and how to act to optimise wellness (and happiness) in the workplace.
+Nowadays, we can easily see patterns that used to be hard to pick out, and acting on them can really improve people’s resilience to stress.
+But it’s up to us as employers to ensure we extract the absence data to know when and how to act to optimize wellness (and happiness) in the workplace.

 We delve into the top 5 things HR Directors are prioritizing for 2021 in our free e-book.
 Download a copy to learn more.